One of the most basic – and yet most essential – car maintenance activities you should do is changing your car’s engine oil.

 Before you start with the task at hand, make sure you have all the right supplies and equipment.
 Here’s what you’ll need:

-• Two car stands
+- Two axle stands

-Park on a flat surface
+1. Park on a flat surface

-Run your engine for about five minutes
+2. Run your engine for about five minutes

 Oil that’s settled down in a cold engine over time becomes rife with metal particles and dirt.
 This is why running your engine for around five minutes is a good idea to start with as it allows the oil to become thinner, and easier to drain as a result.

-Drain the old engine oil
+3. Drain the old engine oil

 Remove the sump plug (found under the car) using a wrench to unscrew.
 Keep an oil pan handy and place it directly under the sump plug to catch any oil flowing out.
+You may first need to remove any undertrays before you can access the sump plug.

 Allow several minutes to let the oil drain completely – even if there is no more visible oil dripping from the sump, you may still need to wait a couple more minutes.
 Once you’re confident it’s drained, screw the sump plug back on.

-Remove the oil filter and clean the filter compartment
+4. Remove the oil filter and clean the filter compartment

 Remove the oil filter using the oil filter wrench or sandpaper to increase the grip on the filter cap.

-Place the new oil filter
+5. Place the new oil filter

 Changing the engine oil also means replacing the oil filter too.
 Changing the O-rings (the small, rubber, circular donuts that sit between components to reduce leakage) is a good idea too as it ensures no leaking takes place.

 Lubricate the O-ring with the new engine oil to ensure a perfect seal.
 Place on the oil filter and tighten the filter cap, making sure to apply the recommended torque force (this is printed on most oil filters) when tightening the cap.
+Hand-tightening it is usually enough.
+Don’t over-tighten the filter because this will make it very difficult to take the filter off next time.

-Add new engine oil
+6. Add new engine oil

 Use a funnel to facilitate filling your engine with new oil.
 The oil cap is located at the top of the engine – typically marked with an oil can sign.